Archibald Bell was born 15 April 1804, one of the ten children of Maria (Kitching) and Archibald Bell.

 The following men were assigned to Archibald Bell junior.
 The Records aren't always specific as to which estate the convicts were assigned.
 Some were assigned to Bell when he was employed as Superintendent at St. Heliers, others at Segenhoe / Invermein, and the rest to his estate, Corinda.
 Workers may not have remained on the same estates they were assigned to.
 They were often transferred or loaned to different farms and stations at harvest and shearing times.
 Some may have also been assigned to Archibald Bell senior's estate Belmont at Richmond as well.

 They were convicts and ex-convicts unless otherwise stated.
 Transportation of convicts ceased in 1840 and there were fewer convicts assigned afterwards although many remained the district as they worked out their sentence until the 1850s.
-The table below states Ship and Year of arrival; the name of the Estate, year of assignment and occupation are included where known:
+The list below states Ship and Year of arrival; the name of the Estate, year of assignment and occupation are included where known:

 Aldwell, John